Anthropocene: The Human Epoch

 Crossing the globe from Siberia to Kenya, Chile to Argentina, Canada to Germany, China to the United States, the filmmakers observe gargantuan open-pit mining, deforestation, chemical pollution, species extinction, and the already evident effects of climate change.

-Meditative, occasionally humorous and, yes, hopeful, ANTHROPOCENE is both timely and urgent.
+Meditative, occasionally humorous and, yes, hopeful, ANTHROPOCENE: THE HUMAN EPOCH is both timely and urgent.
 It will change the way you see the world: what you see here cannot be ‘unseen.’
 Narrated by Alicia Vikander, this breathtakingly immersive film is a clarion call to rethink our relationship to our planet.

 Official selection: Rogers Best Canadian Film 2018, Toronto Film Critics Association; Canada’s Top Ten 2018; Official Selection, Toronto Int’l Film Festival; Vancouver Int’l Film Festival; Festival du nouveau cinema de Montreal; Santa Barbara Int’l Film Festival; Sundance Film Festival; Berlin Int’l Film Festival